kylebutts/50graphs/README.md

 }
 map.draw()

-// To trigger redraw after updated data, you only need to call redraw function map.redraw()
+// To trigger redraw after updated data, you only need to call updateData and redraw function map.updateData(data) map.redraw()
 ```